ska-telescope/ska-oso-pht-ui/docs/src/ObservationPage.rst

 - This modal appears upon clicking on the status icon at the right of the linked target-observation
 - This displays the results returned from the Sensitivity Calculator API.
+- There is also a modal showing the results for the list of linked targets, when clicking on the observation status.

 .. figure:: /images/sensitivityCalculatorModal.png
    :width: 90%